 - Keep the baby indoors in a cool place.

-There are various home remedies of loose motion; you can choose any of them for your infants.
+To control loose motion of your little ones, you can apply some simple home remedies like- banana, sabudana (sago), walnut, fennel seeds water etc.; you can choose any of them for your infants.
 These remedies work best when you understand what is the cause of your baby’s motions.
+For detailed information on loose motion and different remedies, read- “diarrhoea in babies: home remedies“.

 Constipation (kabz) is a difficulty in passing stool; sometimes the baby does not poop for days.
 Symptoms of constipation in infants are different from adults.
 The baby strains more than 10 minutes while passing stool; he became fussy and her face became red.
 Stools are hard and passage painful.
 Generally, babies who take only breast milk almost have rare chances of constipation in comparison to formula fed babies.
 Formula-fed infants either passes stool 3-4 times in a day or after few days.
 Problem of constipation begins when we started to give solid food to infants.